-She started with the CFS as Director of the Forest Innovation & Dynamics Division for PFC in 2009, and as such managed research programs that addressed science issues in a variety of disciplines within the forestry sector including genomics, wildland fire, bioenergy, soil productivity, and pathology.
-Prior to joining the CFS, she was Manager, Wildfire Management for the province of British Columbia (BC), and she worked for the BC Forest Service in policy, legislative development, litigation management, international technology transfer and operational emergency management from 1993 through 2009.
+Prior to joining the federal public service in 2009, Dr. Beck was Manager, Wildfire Management for the province of British Columbia (BC), and she worked for the BC Forest Service in policy, legislative development, litigation management, international technology transfer and operational emergency management from 1993 through 2009.
 She has enjoyed working internationally in Australia, Argentina, Indonesia, Malaysia, Mexico and the USA.
 She obtained her B.Sc.
 (Forestry) from the University of New Brunswick in 1985, an M.Sc.
 (Forestry) from the Australian National University in 1988; and her Ph.D.
 (Fire Growth / GIS) from Curtin University, Western Australia in 2000.
-She is a registered forest professional in British Columbia.